| | |

 in the basement with PHP/MySQL/Apache already installed, configured

+and ready to go.
+The rest is just practice.
 I'm currently entering some entries (real entries, if short ones,

 from back in 1998) into the MySQL database through PHPMyAdmin so